Mental Health First Aid

 The training is especially useful in rural communities where access to mental health services may be limited.
 Rural Mental Health First Aid is a way to build community-level capacity to identify mental health and substance use concerns early and for rural residents to increase their confidence to intervene and refer people to the resources that do exist.
 Mental Health First Aid is a way to increase the level of baseline knowledge about mental health and substance abuse and to decrease the negative perceptions often associated with them.

 Mental Health First Aid was first created in Australia in 2001.
 The training program has been used successfully throughout Australia, including in rural areas.
-It has been adapted in 23 other countries, including the United States.
+It has been adapted in over 25 countries, including the United States.
 Mental Health First Aid USA is managed by the National Council for Behavioral Health.

 Mental Health First Aid training is offered through an 8-hour course where participants learn about: